CodeChalenges/quake-log-parser/README.md

 quake = Quake.new

 # Parse a given Quake log file
+# (you can find some log files used during tests under 'spec/data/')
 quake.parse("{Path to log file}")

 # All games read from log file are